didiersmith/steve/chapters/space-fish.md

 The prospect of earning an entire bitcoin for a Realistic Physics-compatible autonomous manufacturing robot energized the entire Anarchist space-faring community.
 Within a few days of the bounty being announced, the zone around the CORP started to get very congested.
 Ships and habitats of all sizes jostled for space to run their experiments inside the Cube of Realistic Physics.

 Xavier was once again inundated with manufacturing requests.
-Everyone wanted their own set of Steve's equipment.
+Everyone wanted their own set of Murdoch's equipment.
 Rather than spend weeks in the Asteroid Belt turning rocks into generators and photolithography machines, Xavier finished the job he'd set out to do two years ago: He democratized nanoscale manufacturing.
 Somewhat.

-He built another ASIC, loaded it with instructions for building more ASICs, and handed the package over to the closest trustworthy person he could find - the captain of the _Nessie_.
+He built another ASIC, loaded it with instructions for building more ASICs, and handed the package over to the closest trustworthy person he could find - the captain of a ship that happened to be in his vicinity.

 "Now remember," he warned the captain, "if this falls into the wrong hands..."